I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/nc-netdispumdddi-pfn-stop-miracast-session.md

 <p>The operating system guarantees that only one of the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-create-miracast-context.md">CreateMiracastContext</a>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn-destroy-miracast-context.md">DestroyMiracastContext</a>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn-start-miracast-session.md">StartMiracastSession</a>, and <i>StopMiracastSession</i> functions is called at a time.</p>

-<p>When this function is called, the Miracast user-mode driver should follow these procedures:</p>

-<p>Also, after this function is called, the Miracast user-mode driver might still receive stream data that the display miniport driver generated.
-The user-mode driver should drop the stream.</p>

-<p>The operating system guarantees that only one of the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-create-miracast-context.md">CreateMiracastContext</a>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn-destroy-miracast-context.md">DestroyMiracastContext</a>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn-start-miracast-session.md">StartMiracastSession</a>, and <i>StopMiracastSession</i> functions is called at a time.</p>

 ## -requirements
 <table>
 <tr>